Custom Properties (Metadata)

 Reference

-A reference to another object type (e.g., Fields can reference Data Dictionaries).
-Creates a dynamic pick-list from objects of the referenced type in the same Draft
+A reference to a custom object type.
+Creates a dynamic pick-list from custom objects of the referenced type in the same Draft.

 Important